Joseph Agassi

 Joseph Agassi (/ˈægəsi/; יוסף אגסי; born Joseph Birnbaum; 7 May 1927 – 22 January 2023) was an Israeli academic with contributions in logic, scientific method, and philosophy.
-He studied under Karl Popper and taught at the London School of Economics.
+He studied under Karl Popper at the London School of Economics, where he completed his PhD in 1956 with a dissertation titled The Function of Interpretations in Physics.

 Agassi taught in the Department of Philosophy of the University of Hong Kong from 1960 to 1963.
 He later taught at the University of Illinois, Boston University, and York University in Canada.
 He had dual appointments in the last positions with Tel Aviv University.

 Personal life and death

 Agassi was born into a Haredi family who lived in Jerusalem's Buchari neighborhood.
 In his youth studied in the Mercaz haRav yeshiva in Jerusalem.
 Later he left religious life.

 He was married to Judith Buber Agassi - Martin Buber's granddaughter - from 1949 until her death in 2018.
 Together they had two children, Tirzah, who died of cancer in March 2008, and Aaron.
 Agassi resided in Herzliya, Israel.
 Tirzah's name, when she was a child, was often used by Popper in his dictum "Write it for Tirzah!" to explain his view that everyone has the duty to write in a clearly and easily understandable language.
 Agassi died on 22 January 2023, at the age of 95.